 License and Title: License plates is one car buying fee that doesn’t need too much explanation.
 If you buy a new or used car you will to need to allow for the expense of license plates.
 In some states you can transfer the plates from your trade-in to your new car so check with your local state for the amount of this car buying fee to use for your budget.
 Next is the title fee, this is usually include in your license fee if you have your title or if a lender still holds your title.
 However if you lost your title you will need to pay a lost title fee so the dealer can process the paperwork to get a new title.
 The amount of the lost title charge varies by state, but if you lost your title you will need to make allowance for this fee when buying a car.

-Dealer Imposed Car Dealer Fees and Hidden Costs
+Dealer Imposed Car Dealer Fees to Avoid

 The following are car dealer fees that are not required by law, but car dealers may try to add these charges to your car purchase both with and without your knowledge or permission.
 Being aware of these car dealer fees when buying a car and knowing what is legal and what is a bogus car dealer charge can help save you quite a few bucks.